LightningRL: Breaking the Accuracy-Parallelism Trade-off of Block-wise dLLMs via Reinforcement Learning: LightningRL: Breaking the Accuracy–Parallelism Trade-off

 \subsection{Dynamic Sampling for Efficient Policy Optimization}

 Standard GRPO can suffer from gradient starvation under reward quantization.
 GRPO estimates advantages based on within-group relative rewards; consequently, when the $G$ sampled trajectories $\{\tau_j\}_{j=1}^G$ for a prompt $q$ fall into the same reward bin, the relative advantages vanish.
-This issue is particularly pronounced in our multi-objective setting: once the accuracy reward saturates within a group, differentiation relies solely on the speed reward, which is derived from discrete TPF (Token Passing Fraction) values.
+This issue is particularly pronounced in our multi-objective setting: once the accuracy reward saturates within a group, differentiation relies solely on the speed reward, which is derived from discrete tokens per forward values.
 As a result, many groups yield identical total rewards $R(\tau_j)$, leading to vanishing gradients and wasted rollout budgets.
 Furthermore, if all samples within a group are incorrect, the total reward becomes entirely dominated by the speed reward, which often results in reward hacking.

 To mitigate this issue, we propose dynamic sampling with TPF-aware filtering.
 We define the within-group TPF spread as:

 where $\delta$ is a predefined filtering threshold.
 For each candidate prompt, we first sample a group of trajectories and accept the prompt only if it satisfies the aforementioned criterion and at least one sample is correct; otherwise, we discard it and resample a new prompt.
 We repeat this accept--reject process until the batch is filled.
 By filtering out near-tie groups, this procedure keeps a more consistent fraction of non-zero advantages in each update, leading to denser and more stable policy gradient signals.